This post may contain affiliate links. Please see my disclosure policy for details.

 If you’re a fan of Harry Potter then you have to make a visit to this colourful street in Grass Market a priority.

-Despite the references, the curved cobbled road and colourful buildings stacked on top of each other makes a smashing photo location.
+Despite the references, the curved cobbled road and colourful buildings stacked on top of each other make a smashing photo location.
 Just avoid the crowds and go early!

 Someday this is the birthplace of Harry Potter and it has become so popular you’ll be queuing a while to enter.